 From the impedance screen, the painless shock impedance is performed first and then the pacing impedances.
 The test is performed in the programmed mode and will generally take around five seconds to perform.
 The test will use subthreshold pacing pulses.
-The painless shock impedance is measured between the RV coil and the SVC Coil and/or can, depending on the type of lead that is used.
-The painless shock impedance test is done in the same configuration as the shock pathway is programmed.
+The painless shock impedance is measured between the RV coil and the can.